kurdi-dev/fib-sdk/README.md

 }
 ```

-## Canceling payment
+## Canceling a payment

-To cancel the payemnt, you can call the `cancel()` method with your payment instance and this will cancel the payemnt from FIB and changed the status of payment instance to `DECLINED`, the method returns a boolan value, it returns `true` if the cancelation was successfull.
+To cancel the payment, you can call the `cancel()` method with your payment instance and this will cancel the payment from FIB and change the status of the payment instance to `DECLINED`, the method returns a boolean value, it returns `true` if the cancelation was successful.

 ```js
 let cancelPayment = payment.cancel(); // returns Boolean